Exposure to Engineering

 Watch the 2022 Joseph Bordogna Forum Lecture by Dr. Gilda Barabino

-The second annual Joseph Bordogna Forum took place on Tuesday, February 15th and featured a talk from Dr. Gilda Barabino, President of the Olin College of Engineering in Needham, MA entitled “Engineering for Everyone: Centering Diversity, Equity, and Inclusion.”
-If you were not able to attend the forum, a link to the recorded event has been included for your convenience!
+The second annual Joseph Bordogna Forum took place on February 15, 2022, and featured a talk from Dr. Gilda Barabino, President of the Olin College of Engineering in Needham, MA entitled “Engineering for Everyone: Centering Diversity, Equity, and Inclusion.”

 Watch the Inaugural Joseph Bordogna Forum Lecture by Dr. John Brooks Slaughter